 What is electronystagmography?

-Electronystagmography (ENG) is used to evaluate people with vertigo (a false sense of spinning or motion that can cause dizziness) and certain other disorders that affect hearing and vision.
-Electrodes are placed at locations above and below the eye to record electrical activity.
-By measuring the changes in the electrical field within the eye, ENG can detect nystagmus (involuntary rapid eye movement) in response to various stimuli.
+For this test, electrodes are placed above and below the eye to record electrical activity.
+By measuring the changes in the electrical field within the eye, ENG can detect nystagmus in response to various stimuli.
+Nystagmus is an involuntary rapid eye movement.
 If nystagmus does not occur on stimulation, a problem may exist within the ear, nerves that supply the ear, or certain parts of the brain.
-This test may also be used to distinguish between lesions in various parts of the brain and nervous system.

-The ENG is actually a battery of tests that may include one or more of the following measurements:
+The ENG is actually a series of tests that may include one or more of the following measurements:

 Calibration test.
-This involves following a light about 6 to 10 feet away with your eyes.
-This test measures ocular dysmetria (a condition in which movements of the pupil of the eye overshoot their target).
+For this test, you will follow a light with your eyes.
+This test measures ocular dysmetria, which is a condition in which movements of the pupil of the eye overshoot their target.

 Gaze nystagmus test.
-This involves staring at a fixed light placed either to the center or side as you are seated or lying down.
+For this test, you will stare at a fixed light placed either to the center or side as you are seated or lying down.
 This test measures how well you can fix your gaze at an object without your eyes moving involuntarily.

 Optokinetics test.
 This measures your ability to follow a light as it moves quickly across and out of your field of vision and back again while you keep your head still.

 Positional test.
-This involves moving your head and perhaps your whole body as opposed to just your eyes.
+For this test, you will move your head and perhaps your whole body as opposed to just your eyes.
 For example, you may be instructed to turn your head quickly to one side, or you may be asked to sit up quickly after you have been lying down.
 The amount of eye motion that results from this activity is recorded.

-ENG is associated with minimal risks.
+There are very few risks with ENG.
 Some people may experience dizziness or nausea during the test.

-ENG should not be used in individuals with pacemakers because the equipment may interfere with pacemaker function.
+ENG should not be used if you have a pacemaker because the equipment may interfere with pacemaker function.

 Back or neck problems may be aggravated by rapid changes in position required for the test.

 The water caloric test may produce mild discomfort.
-Patients who have previously been diagnosed with a perforated tympanic membrane should not undergo the water caloric portion of the ENG test.
+If you have been previously diagnosed with a perforated tympanic membrane, you should not undergo the water caloric portion of the ENG test.

 Certain factors or conditions may interfere with ENG.
-These include, but are not limited to, the following:
+These include:

-Notify your doctor of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.
+- Notify your healthcare provider of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.

-Discontinue taking sedatives, tranquilizers, and any other medications as instructed by your doctor before the test.
+- Discontinue taking sedatives, tranquilizers, and any other medications as instructed by your healthcare provider before the test.

-An ENG may be performed on an outpatient basis or as part of your stay in a hospital.
+An ENG may be done on an outpatient basis or as part of a hospital stay.
 Procedures may vary depending on your condition and your doctor's practices.

 Generally, the ENG follows this process:

-Depending on the type of test being performed, you may be asked to look up, down, or to the side or move your head and/or entire body.
+- Depending on the type of test being done, you may be asked to look up, down, or to the side or move your head and/or entire body.
 You may also be asked to close your eyes, which does not hinder the recording of eye movement.

-The electrical activity detected by the electrodes will be fed into a recorder, which amplifies the signal and charts it so that your doctor can interpret the results.
+- The electrical activity detected by the electrodes will be fed into a recorder, which amplifies the signal and charts it so that your healthcare provider can interpret the results.

 Once the test is complete, the electrodes will be removed and the electrode paste washed off.
 You may be instructed to avoid rubbing your eyes to avoid spreading the electrode paste.

-You will be observed for any signs of weakness, dizziness, and nausea, and may need to lie down or sit for a few minutes to recover.
+You will be watched for any signs of weakness, dizziness, and nausea, and may need to lie down or sit for a few minutes to recover.

-Your doctor will inform you as to when to resume any medications you stopped taking before the test.
+Your healthcare provider will inform you as to when to resume any medications you stopped taking before the test.